AbdulRasheed6/Face_Recognition/README.md

 A given system may have a separate module or program for each step, which was traditionally the case, or may combine some or all of the steps into a single process.

+VGGFace2 Model
+Qiong Cao, et al. from the VGG describe a follow-up work in their 2017 paper titled “VGGFace2: A dataset for recognizing faces across pose and age.”

+They describe VGGFace2 as a much larger dataset that they have collected for the intent of training and evaluating more effective face recognition models.

+"In this paper, we introduce a new large-scale face dataset named VGGFace2.
+The dataset contains 3.31 million images of 9131 subjects, with an average of 362.6 images for each subject.
+Images are downloaded from Google Image Search and have large variations in pose, age, illumination, ethnicity and profession (e.g. actors, athletes, politicians)."

+— VGGFace2: A dataset for recognising faces across pose and age, 2017.

+The paper focuses on how this dataset was collected, curated, and how images were prepared prior to modeling.
+Nevertheless, VGGFace2 has become the name to refer to the pre-trained models that have provided for face recognition, trained on this dataset.

+Models are trained on the dataset, specifically a ResNet-50 and a SqueezeNet-ResNet-50 model (called SE-ResNet-50 or SENet), and it is variations of these models that have been made available by the authors, along with the associated code.
+The models are evaluated on standard face recognition datasets, demonstrating then state-of-the-art performance.

+"… we demonstrate that deep models (ResNet-50 and SENet) trained on VGGFace2, achieve state-of-the-art performance on […] benchmarks."

+— VGGFace2: A dataset for recognising faces across pose and age, 2017.

+Specifically, the SqueezeNet-based model offers better performance in general.